sensu/sensu-docs-legacy/0.12/api.md

 ---
-title: The Sensu API
+version: "0.12"
-description: The Sensu API
+category: "API"
-version: '0.12'
+title: "The Sensu API"
 ---

 # The Sensu API